Last Updated on

 The next stop is the symbolic Kossuth Lajos Square.
 Looking back from here we can see the beautiful view of the Parliament.
 The place, also referred to as the main square of the nation was declared a national point of memorial for a reason.

-It is home to buildings, like the Ethnographic Museum, the Ministry of Agriculture, and the equestrian statue of Ferenc Rákóczi II.
+It is home to buildings, like the Ethnographic Museum (temporarily closed), the Ministry of Agriculture, and the equestrian statue of Ferenc Rákóczi II.

 Interested in ethnography and the past of Hungarian people?
 In that case, spending a whole day in the museum is the best pastime.
 The permanent exhibition called The Traditional Culture of the Hungarians lists 250,000 works of art.